culturesofknowledge/emplaces/design/README.md

 The required default map view will be an e.g. OpenStreetMap or Google etc. current view of a region surrounding the place with a flag dropped on the location using core data.

 Optionally, it will be possible, via tabs, to view a small, finite number (e.g. 3) additional but historical, open-access geo-referenced maps of the region drawn from a provider such as https://www.davidrumsey.com or http://www.oldmapsonline.org or http://retromap.ru.
+It may be necessary, for space reasons, to open the historical maps in a new window/tab.

 TBD: Explore a library such as http://leafletjs.com which can display both vector and image tiled maps, or else (just for tiled maps) the IIIF compatible http://www.georeferencer.com.

+An "info" link to a pop-up provides a means to explain the function of the widget.
+However, TBD is whether a similar, but separate means will be needed to indicate the sourcing for in particular the historical maps, perhaps via a "sources" link.

 ## Calendars